delta/DAuth-Docs/index.md

 ### Scopes

-The authorization and token endpoints allow the client to specify the scope of the access request using the "scope" request parameter.
+The authorization and token endpoints allow the client to specify the scope of the access request using the `scope` request parameter.

 Accepted Scopes
 1. openid
-  - Specifying open_id scope sends id_token in the response of /token call.
+  - Specifying open_id scope sends id_token in the response of `/api/token` call.
 2. email
-  - Includes email of user in id token
+  - Includes email of user in id_token
 3. profile
-  - Includes name in id token
+  - Includes name in id_token
 4. user
   - Gives user object.

 # Quick guide to integrating DAuth API

-1. Create a DAuth account and register client
+1. Create a DAuth account and register the client.
-2. UI
+2. Integrate the UI.
     <center><img src="images/login-with-dauth.png" alt="drawing" width="50%" /></center>

-3. Once the user clicks the button, make a call to `/authorize` endpoint with the query parameters mentioned above
+3. Once the user clicks the button, make a call to `/authorize` endpoint with the query parameters mentioned above.
-4. The user will be redirected back to callback_url you’ve provided during client registration and gets code (authorization code) and state as query parameters
+4. The user will be redirected back to callback_url you’ve provided during client registration and gets code (authorization code) and state as query parameters.
-5. Make a backchannel post request to `/oauth/token` using query parameters mentioned above.
+5. Make a backchannel post request to `/api/oauth/token` using query parameters mentioned above.
-6. Response will be token(authorization) and id_token(authentication).
-Id_token will be sent back only if oidc scope is added in step 3.
+6. Response will be token (authorization) and id_token (authentication). id_token will be sent back only if oidc scope is added in step 3.
-7. Finally, with that token, do a POST request to `auth.delta.nitt.edu/resources/user` to get the user details.
-The token must be sent as a bearer token in headers(authorization header).
+7. Finally, with that token, do a POST request to `auth.delta.nitt.edu/api/resources/user` to get the user details.
+The token must be sent as a bearer token in headers (authorization header).